Preventing Damage and Disease: A Business Owner’s Guide to Pigeon Pest Control

 Pigeons Attack People

-While many people are inclined to see pigeons as cute and gentle, the truth is that they are very territorial birds.
+While many people are inclined to seeas cute and gentle, the truth is that they are very territorial birds.
 Once they have set up shop on your property, they don’t want to leave.
 They also don’t want you, your staff, or your customers in what they consider to be their space.

 When they are nesting with chicks, which can happen year-round, they become particularly aggressive and may attack humans who get too close to them or their nests.
 This can become a serious safety concern!